cpswarm/SimulationOrchestrator/README.md

-	 -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Doptimization_id=emergency_exit (ID of the optimization AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations) -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
+	 -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Doptimization_id=emergency_exit (ID of the optimization AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation) -DmaxAgents = "8" (indicates the maximum number of agents required for the simulation -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
 ```